chuckcscccl/rustlr/chapter1.md

    By default, [StrTokenizer][1] recognizes C-style comments, but this can be customized with, for example,
    > lexattribute set_line_comment("#")

+ - **Custom(&'static str, &str)**: user-defined token type (since Version 0.2.95).
+The static string defines the token type-key and the other string should hold raw text.
+   This token type is intended to be enabled with
+   > lexattribute add_custom("braced",r"^\{.*\}")

+   Text matching the given [regex][regex] expression will be returned as a Custom("braced",_) token.
+Please note that custom regular expressions should not start with whitespaces and will override all other token types.
+   Multiple custom types will be matched by alphabetical ordering of their keys (they are stored in a BTreeMap underneath).
+An anchor (^) will always be added to the start of the regex if none is given.

 The most important lexer-generation directive is **lexvalue**.
 For every terminal symbol in the grammar that carries a (non-default) semantic value, typically numerical and string literals, a